top of page

 Back west along Rollinson Road we crossed the railway tracks and continued through the park back along the path to Catherine Point where we diverted to trudge along to the end of the point - there really was no point to this!

-Back from the spit we rock scrambled onto CY O'Connor beach, removing socks and shoes, and enjoyed walking along the water's edge.
+Back from the spit we rock scrambled onto CY O'Connor Beach, removing socks and shoes, and enjoyed walking along the water's edge.
 This beach has so many shells!
 There were many along the tide line but even more under water where the wavelets were breaking.
 Very pretty!

 A little way along you start to see the remains of Robbs Jetty at the water's edge.
 Further out there is what looks like an anchor but as you come closer you can see the horse and the rider - this is the C.Y.
 O'Connor statue signposted on the walking track!
 I little bit of research about Robbs Jetty also explained the cattle yards!
 And just to add a little more to this perfect setting is the wreck of the SS Wyola.